eoryl/DiscordAudioStream/README.md

 The most compatible mode is probably MME.
 The most performant is WASAPI but it requires settings the device sample rate to 48kHz (see above).

+* *I get an error about sampling rate when I select my card*

+That's because you are in WASAPI mode.
+Discord expcets 48kHz audio and  there is no real time sample rate conversion in that mode.
+In Windows go to  Settings > Sounds > Sound Control Pannel > Recording|Playback > your card endpoint > Properties > Advanced and set  48khz (ideally 16bit stereo).
+If your card does't support it switch to MME.

 * *What are compatibility parameters?*

 MME capture mode, 100ms capture buffer, Mixed content, 96kbps, 15% packet loss, 1000 ms network buffer.